marvnet/express-dynamic-helpers-patch/README.md

 express-dynamic-helpers-patch
 ==============================

-This is a 'patched' version of pavelvlasov's original library that uses more modern JavaScript syntax.
+**This is a 'patched' version of pavelvlasov's original library that uses more modern and faster JavaScript.**

 Dynamic helpers monkey patch for express 3.x and 4.x